Learn Excel - Top MS Excel Courses & Training | Coursera

 Coursera Project Network

-Skills you'll gain: Mathematics, Mathematical Theory & Analysis, Spreadsheet Software, Business Analysis, Data Analysis Software, Data Analysis, Linear Algebra, Data Mining
+Skills you'll gain: Business Analysis, Mathematics, Spreadsheet Software, Data Analysis, Mathematical Theory & Analysis, Linear Algebra, Data Mining, Data Analysis Software

 Intermediate · Rhyme Project · Less Than 2 Hours